fzi-forschungszentrum-informatik/BEMCom/services/monitors/grafana/readme.md

 TODO: implement autocompletion instead of dropdown for datapoint selection. <br>
 TODO: implement auto detection of available data types for the selected datapoint.

+#### Development

+The plugin is written in typescript and based on the [grafana plugin creator and tutorial](https://grafana.com/tutorials/build-a-data-source-plugin/).

+You can...

+- Install all needed modules for development from within the holl-rest-api folder with <br>
+  `npm install`
+- Make your changes to the source files under `./graf_data/plugins/holl-rest-api/src`
+- Hot build the plugin to see changes in the browser on reload with `yarn dev --watch`
+- Build the plugin for production with `yarn build`

 ### Configuration

 ##### Ports